SecurityJosh/DownloadBlocker/README.md

 ## What is it?

-Download Blocker is a Google Chrome extension which blocks certain files from being downloaded.
+Download Blocker is a Google Chrome extension which blocks certain files from being downloaded, based on their extension / origin.
 It was created as a way to prevent HTML smuggling attacks, but it can also block downloads from webservers too.

 HTML smuggling is essentially a technique for bypassing web-proxies / firewalls that detect executable content being downloaded from a server.
-It does this by using HTML5 APIs to provide a download without making a request to a webserver.
+It does this by using HTML5 APIs to provide a download purely using javascript, without making a request to a webserver.
 For an in-depth description of HTML smuggling, please see the references below.

 ## Configuration

 This extension was created with enterprises in mind, so configuration isn't available to the end user.
 Instead, settings are applied via the 'Config' registry value under the following key:

-`HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Edge\3rdparty\extensions\bnabnnfebgikmgcipknmfkkiepekeopn\policy` (For Chromium Edge)
-`HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Google\Chrome\3rdparty\extensions\bnabnnfebgikmgcipknmfkkiepekeopn\policy` (For Google Chrome)
+`HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Google\Chrome\3rdparty\extensions\kippogcnigegkjidkpfpaeimabcoboak\policy` (For Google Chrome)

-The JSON data should be minified before setting the registry value, for example by using [this](https://codebeautify.org/jsonminifier) tool.
+`HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Edge\3rdparty\extensions\kippogcnigegkjidkpfpaeimabcoboak\policy` (For Chromium Edge)

 The 'Config' value is a JSON object with the following schema: